VOCA

 - Completed and signed Lobbying Certification form and Disclosure to Report Lobbying form.

-- If applying for funds for personnel costs, attach the relevant job descriptions.
+- If applying for funds for personnel costs, attach the relevant job descriptions for personnel (grant and match funded) and volunteers.

 - If applicable, Match Waiver Request form.